 Most UK universities and institutions employ security personnel who monitor these cameras around the clock.
 If you’re an international student, your school likely has a special body to ensure your safety, offering services like shuttles, security escorts, and mobile apps for direct communication with the security team.

 The legal framework governing security cameras in the UK is primarily regulated by the Regulation of Investigatory Powers Act 2000.
 This act authorizes the installation and operating of surveillance equipment, including security cameras, under certain conditions.
 However, it’s essential to note that the UK’s laws regarding privacy are stricter than those in India.
-Therefore, it’s crucial to understand these laws before using any surveillance equipment in the UK.
+Therefore, it’s crucial for stduents living in accommodation for Indian students in United Kingdom to understand these laws before using any surveillance equipment in the UK.

 Also Read: Want to know more about UK the refer Trespassing Laws in the UK: Things That International Students Should Know